oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 3. Click Cancel to go back to **Policy Console**

-💡 **TIP:**You've now know security policies present in the environment and what is missing.
-Let's start exploring the building blocks for policy configurations
+💡 **TIP:** You now know security policies present in the environment and what is missing.
+Let's explore the building blocks for policy configurations

 </details>